KoHorizon/fizzbuzz-server/README.md

    - Or copy/paste the YAML contents
    - **This provides the full interactive Swagger UI experience**
    - You can try out endpoints, see examples, and explore the API visually
+   - **Note**: The API includes CORS headers, so you can test endpoints directly from the Swagger Editor

 2. **Serve locally with Swagger UI**:
    ```bash